illinoistech-itm/jhajek/itmt-430/application-automation-deployment-with-secrets/Readme.md

 * `tail /var/log/nginx/error.log`
 * If using `pm2` it has a built in log feature that captures all the `console.log()` content
   * `pm2 logs`

+You can also SSH in directly from the buildserver to your instances.
+Just use the private key you have in the directory contianing the `main.tf` file

+* For example: `ssh -i ./id_ed25519_terraform_deploy_key vagrant@system96.rice.iit.edu`
+  * Assume that system96 is the FQDN of the instance you want to connect to
+* Try to resist using the Proxmox GUI - use as a last resort
+  * Normally you won't have this console access anyway and the only way will be via SSH

 ### post_install_prxmx_frontend-webserver.sh